temporal-hpc/blockchain-example/README.md

 # blockchain-example
-A simple C++ blockchain example using a simple proof of work POW scheme.
+A simple C++ blockchain example using a proof of work (POW) scheme.

 # dependencies
 -   c++ compiler